• Skip to main content

 Instructions

 • Press the "Saute" button and wait for the inner pot to fully heat (on some models, it will read "hot").
-Add 1 tbsp olive oil and swirl on the bottom of the pot.
+Add 1 tablespoon olive oil and swirl on the bottom of the pot.
 Add the beef.
 Cook the beef and break into small pieces with a wood spoon.
 As the meat cooks, it will release water content.
 Every few minutes, tip the residual moisture from the pot into a 1-cup glass measuring cup.
 Continue cooking until the pot is dry and the beef is well-browned.
 Remove the beef and set aside in a bowl.

 Top - pouring beef drippings into a measuring cup; a spoonful of browned ground beef.